-Prosthetic devices use cutting-edge technology and high-performance lightweight composite materials in order to provide the wearer the ultimate in comfort, natural movement, and appearance.
+Prosthetic devices use cutting-edge technology and high-performance lightweight composite materials.
+This provides the wearer the ultimate in comfort, natural movement, and appearance.
 Due to the different advanced materials used and the performance needed, there is often a requirement to use structural adhesives for prosthetics.

 Adhesives can bond various components of an artificial leg or arm.
-Parts are often made of stainless steel or titanium (particularly the “pylon” section of a prosthetic leg), which is then encased in an outer foam mold.
+Components are often stainless steel or titanium.
+Particularly the “pylon” section of a prosthetic leg, which is then encased in an outer foam mold.
 The upper section comprises of a socket that must fit the patient comfortably.

-Nowadays, multi-axis laser scanning helps make sure the socket is engineered to provide maximum comfort to the wearer, and fast curing adhesives are used to “build-up” parts during the fitting and scanning process.
+Nowadays, engineers use multi-axis laser scanning to provide maximum comfort to the wearer.
+And fast curing adhesives “build-up” parts during the fitting and scanning process.
 Permabond PT321 fast curing two-part polyurethane is a popular product used for this fitting and adjustment during the prototyping stage, its fast gel time (60-90 seconds) ensures the patient isn’t overcome by boredom whilst waiting for the prosthetist to get the ergonomics correct.

 The Paralympics is a great event to showcase advancing technology in the world of prosthetics.
 To ensure maximum performance, lightweight composite materials such as carbon fiber predominantly feature.
-Because aesthetic appearance is less vital in sporting competitions, it makes it easier to see how well-engineered and constructed these prosthetic limbs are.
+Aesthetic appearance is less vital in sporting competitions.
+This makes it easier to see how well-engineered and constructed these prosthetic limbs are.
 Adhesives used have to combine high peel, tensile and shear strength, shock and impact resistance, and be able to bond a wide variety of dissimilar materials whilst keeping the assembly as lightweight as possible.

 For further information or recommendations and advice for your application, please contact Permabond.